tejaspundpal/FoodYard/README.md

 🍔 Introducing FoodYard – my cool food ordering site!
 I built it to practice ReactJS and Tailwind CSS, making it both tasty and a tech-learning adventure.
+FoodYard brings you real-time data from top restaurants through the power of Swiggy's API.Thanks to Swiggy's API.